Autodesk Maya Hardware Requirements

 If you work on very large visualizations or animations with 50+ million polygons, jump up to something safer like 48GB or 64GB as a minimum.

-Storage Requirements for Autodesk Maya
+Storage for fulfilling Autodesk Maya Hardware Requirements

 In keeping with other content creation programs, Maya works best with a 3-drive set up.